 What is project quality management?

-Project quality management happens with these three processes:
+Project quality management plan.

 - Quality planning